gracecarrillo/personal-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Logistics engineer turned data scientist who wants to make a direct and tangible positive impact.
+Logistics Engineer turned Data Scientist.
 I've been working with data for 5+ years, since working as a Programmes' Liaison at an urban development government agency where I learned the power of storytelling with stats.

 I teach Advanced Statistics, Python & HTML programming, Python & R for Data Science, engineering and maths whistle working on machine learning and deep learning projects.

-I'm a Co-Founder & COO of an early venture start-up that wants to see investors’ money used with maximum efficiency and prudence.
-I'm also consulting as a Data Scientist at a stealth mode New York based start-up where I've worked on highly customised data scraping, data extraction with NLP & predictive modelling.
+I'm a Data Science Consultant at a stealth mode New York based start-up where I've worked on highly customised data scraping, data extraction with NLP & predictive modelling.

+I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).

+I'm a Co-founder at an early venture FinTech start-up based in Amsterdam.

+I'd love to help with your project, [let's chat.](https://calendly.com/gracecarrillo/30-minute-meeting)

 ✅ 5+ years of Data Analysis experience

 ✅ 3 years PhD research experience with R

 ✅ M.Sc.
 Urban & Public Policy + quantitative methods with STATA

 ✅ End to end ML modeling, advanced statistics, NLP.

 ✅Python, R, SQL, STATA, Keras, PyTorch, Git, AWS